-Conditions that develop years after the conclusion of employment, such as mesothelioma resulting from asbestos exposure, are not covered under workers compensation.
-If you have developed mesothelioma and wish to sue your former employer, you will need the help of a Virginia, Maryland or Washington, D.C. injury attorney.
+Conditions that develop years after the conclusion of employment, such as mesothelioma resulting from asbestos exposure, are not covered under workers’ compensation.
+If you have developed mesothelioma and wish to sue your former employer, you will need the help of a Virginia, Maryland, or Washington, D.C. personal injury attorney.

-In Virginia, Maryland, and the District of Columbia, workers compensation is required the law, without equivocation.
-An employer that tells you otherwise may be attempting to discourage you from filing a claim, or their policy may have been cancelled due to non-payment.
-In some cases, an employer has paid the premiums in good faith and the policy was cancelled due to the legal wrangling of a malicious insurance company.
+In Virginia, Maryland, and the District of Columbia, workers’ compensation is required by the law, without equivocation.
+An employer that tells you otherwise may be attempting to discourage you from filing a claim, or their policy may have been canceled due to non-payment.
+In some cases, an employer has paid the premiums in good faith and the policy was canceled due to the legal wrangling of a malicious insurance company.

-Our injury law firm can help you pursue compensation and damages if your workers comp claim is denied.
+Our personal injury law firm can help you pursue compensation and damages if your workers’ comp claim is denied.

 Workers comp laws can vary widely from state to state, which complicates matters for people who commute from one state to another for their employment.
 If you were injured on the job and seek to file a workers compensation claim, it would benefit you to consult an experienced Virginia, Maryland, or Washington, D.C. personal injury attorney.
 Our law firm is dedicated to helping normal people find the justice and compensation they deserve after receiving on-the-job injuries.